Expert dental care in Thailand, coordinated for you

 Full Mouth Reconstruction Cost in Thailand

-Average Cost of Full Mouth Reconstruction in Thailand
+Average Cost of Full Mouth Reconstruction

 Full mouth reconstruction in Thailand typically costs between $5,000 and $10,000, depending on the number and type of restorations needed.
 A crown-only reconstruction sits at the lower end.
 Cases involving implants, bone grafting, or full-arch prostheses sit higher.
 Every case is individually quoted after a thorough diagnostic assessment.